 Only an insignificant amount of hazardous wastes were generated by the Group during its operations.
 The major hazardous wastes produced were toner cartridges and spent fluorescent tubes.
-In FY2022, the Group has set a target to annually conduct waste reduction relevant activities to raise awareness of waste reduction among employees from FY2023 onwards.
+In FY2022, the Group set a hazardous waste reduction target of conducting waste reduction activities annually to raise awareness of waste reduction among employees from FY2023 onwards.
+In FY2023, all staff were required to attend a self-learning programme relating to waste reduction and resource conservation.
+The Group achieved its hazardous waste reduction target in FY2023, and it will continue its commitment to reduce its hazardous waste generation.

 The Group arranges the collection of spent fluorescent tubes with a licenced Chemical Waste Collector for proper disposal, whereas used toner cartridges are collected by the manufacturer.
 In addition, the Group requires all departments to properly store toxic and hazardous materials, take preventive measures to prevent fire, explosion or leakage accidents during storage, transportation, and usage so as to avoid environmental pollution incidents, and take necessary measures during the production process to reduce the pollution caused by dust and hazardous wastes.

-During FY2022, the hazardous wastes generated by the Group were lawfully disposed of by contracted third parties.
+In FY2023, the hazardous wastes generated by the Group were lawfully disposed of by contracted third parties.
 The Group remains vigilant in the management of proper hazardous wastes disposal and ensures that the disposal process complies with statutory requirements.
-The total hazardous waste intensity (kg/million revenue) increased significantly in FY2022 due to the decrease in the Group's revenue as the intensity base.
+During the Reporting Period, the Group's total hazardous waste intensity was approximately 0.050 kg/million revenue (HK\$) (FY2022: approximately 0.052 kg/million revenue (HK\$)), representing a year-on-year reduction of approximately 3.85%.
+The reduction in the Group's total hazardous waste intensity was mainly due to the effective implementation of the Group's waste reduction measures.